Yolo Vision Shenzhen

 Explore the CPU's vital role in AI & Machine Learning.
 Learn about its use in data prep, inference, and how it compares to GPUs/TPUs.

-CPU vs. GPU and TPU
+CPU vs. GPU vs. TPU

 Real-World Applications

-Running Inference on CPU
+Running Inference on CPU with Ultralytics

 from ultralytics import YOLO

-# Load the official YOLO11 nano model
+# Load the lightweight YOLO26 nano model

-model = YOLO("yolo11n.pt")
+model = YOLO("yolo26n.pt")

-# Run inference on an image, explicitly setting the device to CPU
+# Run inference on an image, explicitly setting the device to 'cpu'

 results = model.predict("https://ultralytics.com/images/bus.jpg", device="cpu")

-# Display the detection results
+# Print the detection results (bounding boxes)

 Join the Ultralytics community